1944 Cuba–Florida hurricane: Florida

 On the Dry Tortugas, an anemometer indicated winds of 120 mph for two consecutive hours before it succumbed.
 Key West avoided the brunt of the storm as the eye passed 40 mi to the west.
 No casualties were reported there, though infrastructure damage was considerable.
 In the rest of Monroe County, there were only two minor injuries.
 The hurricane's effects resulted in the loss of electricity and gas service to Key West.
 Roughly a third of the city was inundated by floodwaters, reaching a depth of at least 3 ft and displacing approximately 5,000 people.
 The strong winds felled numerous trees, some blocking roadways.
 Many homes were damaged, including one removed from its foundation.
 Throughout the Florida Keys, the hurricane produced significant beach erosion.
 Beaches in Key West and Boca Chica Key were narrowed considerably, exacerbating the shoreline impacts of future hurricanes in 1948 and 1998.
 A 250 ft-long segment of seawall typically rising 8 ft above average high tide was destroyed in Key West, resulting in the flooding of an adjacent estate.
 In total, 4000 ft of seawall and road along South Roosevelt Boulevard was destroyed; it was repaired in 1951.
 Six U.S. Navy vessels ran aground along Key West.
 Farther offshore, a crew of 21 people was forced to abandon a lightship near the northwest entrance to the harbor at Key West while the storm passed.

-Strong winds from the hurricane downed trees in many Floridian communities.
+Strong winds from the hurricane downed trees in many Floridan communities.

 The majority of the $10–$13 million toll inflicted to property occurred along the coast, particularly from storm surge.
 It was highest on the western coast between Sarasota and the Everglades, the greatest tide-related damage occurring along the beaches of Fort Myers.
 At least fifteen cottages were destroyed on Estero Island, where Fort Myers Beach is located, as well as the island's fishing pier.
 The entire island was inundated under 3–6 ft of seawater, flooding buildings.
 One apartment complex was half destroyed, part of its foundation caving in.
 Other longstanding landmarks on Fort Myers Beach were either destroyed or sustained severe damage, and many ships were lost or grounded well inland.
 The surge accumulated upstream in the Caloosahatchee River, flooding roads with 3–5 ft of water.